Published May 2009 | Edited June 4, 2024

 ...
 The benefit to you in using Receive Payments/Sales Receipts and Undeposited Funds for all customer receipts is preventing income from being recorded twice and/or recording customer payments twice ... which of course makes the month end review easier for you.

-I prefer to only delete a transaction if I do an "oops". :0) Here is a common "oops" made by beginners using QuickBooks®.
+I prefer to only delete a transaction if I do an "oops". :0) Here is a common "oops" made by beginners using QuickBooks Online (QBO).

 If I hadn't caught my error, my books would have shown the expense twice on the income statement (golly no wonder I'm not making money!) and the bill still outstanding in accounts payable ... even though I'm certain I paid the bill ... and I'm thinking "why is this stupid program not working?" :0( ... when it wasn't the program at all ... but just me not following correct accounting procedures ... which is going to make my month end harder to do!

-Let's say you don't catch your error until you are reconciling your vendor accounts at month end.
+Let's say you didn't catch the error until you were reconciling the supplier accounts at month end.

 Good accounting procedures should be in place so that transactions are NOT voided and deleted whenever you want to ... even if the software program (like QuickBooks®) allows you to.